Dnt-knw/Calculator/README.md

 ### Usage

-    ◼️ If you want to use Max/Min features you should write in this formats:
+    ◼️ If you want to use Max / Min features you should write in this formats:
       ⚫️ number.number.number
       ⚫️ expression.expression.expression